muddassir235/kmacros/README.md

 val arabic123 = 123.arabicNumber // ١٢٣
 ```

-#### Serializable Object To Base64 Encoded String ()
+#### Serializable Object To Base64 Encoded String
-Convert a Kotlin Serializable Object to a Base64 encode string and vice-versa.
+Convert a Kotlin Serializable Object to a Base64 encoded string and vice-versa.
 This can be useful in certain situations (e.g. Saving objects to SharedPreferences if required, Sending data over the network e.t.c)
 ```kotlin
 val base64Str = objectToString(serializableObject)
 val originalObject = stringToObject(base64Str)
 ```

+##